slavipande/Workshop-TechWritingPortfolio/_posts/2023-05-16-preliminary-setup.md

 Using GitHub is a major part of the workshop.
 Go to [https://github.com](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) and create a profile if you don’t have one yet.
 You'll need the GitHub profile to:

-1. Make a copy of an existing GitHub repo in your GitHub account(i.e., fork).
+1. Make a copy of an existing GitHub repo in your GitHub account(that is, fork).
 2. Clone your fork locally.
 3. Push your local changes to GitHub.
 4. Publish your tech writing portfolio using GitHub Pages.

 ## Jekyll

 Jekyll is one of the most mature static site generators.
 It has detailed documentation and a huge community to ask for support.
-It's also extremely simple to get started with it.
+It's also simple to get started with it.

-Jekyll is a Ruby gem that can be installed on most systems.
+Jekyll is a Ruby gem that you can install on most systems.
 Gems are code you can include in Ruby projects.
 Gems package specific functionality.
 You can share gems across multiple projects or with other people.
 (Source: [`Jekyll Docs`](https://jekyllrb.com/docs/))

 If you don't have Jekyll installed, follow the steps below.